matrix-io/matrix-documentation/docs/matrix-core/protocols/wakeword.md

 ```

 ## Creating Custom Phrases
-To create custom phrases, you must upload a .txt file to <a href="http://www.speech.cs.cmu.edu/tools/lmtool-new.html" target="_blank">Sphinx Knowledge Base</a> and download the files it gives you in response.
+To create custom phrases, you must upload a `.txt` file to <a href="http://www.speech.cs.cmu.edu/tools/lmtool-new.html" target="_blank">Sphinx Knowledge Base</a>.

 Below is an example text file that has each phrase separated by a line break.
-Once this is uploaded to the Sphinx Knowledge base, you will receive the necessary language and dictation file you need to use the Wakeword Driver.
+Once this is uploaded to the Sphinx Knowledge base, you will need to download the language model `.lm` and dictation `.dic` files for the Wakeword Driver.

 ```
 matrix start action